Consideration of Pet Health and Lifestyle Factors

-For further information about worm control see ESCCAP Guideline 1.
+For further information about worm management see ESCCAP Guideline 1.

 Age and health status of the animal including its history and origin need to be considered.
 Any debilitating disease may play a role by rendering dogs and cats more susceptible to parasite infestations (lice infestation is more common in kittens and very old, debilitated or immunocompromised animals).
 Some mite infestations, notably scabies and demodicosis, can be associated with concomitant immunosuppression or ill-health.

 Dogs in kennels, those living outdoors, those living with other dogs or cats, or stray dogs and hunting dogs may be at greater risk of acquiring external parasites and may require special consideration.
 The same holds true for cats living in catteries, stray or feral cats, and cats living with other cats or dogs.
 Scabies infestation in foxes may be a source of scabies for dogs.

 Poor nutrition may contribute to susceptibility for heavy infestation with external parasites and/or clinical symptoms.
 Some mite infestations, notably scabies and demodicosis, can be associated with poor nutrition.

 Animals living in or travelling to specific geographical areas e.g. for holidays or relocation, boarding facilities, dog and cat shows and field trials, may be at increased risk of acquiring infestations that occur in these areas.
 The seasonal harvest mite infestations are typically acquired in late summer, often in well-defined geographical locations.